Mentor Match Program

 The Roanoke Bar Association was established to provide a forum for the promotion of professional excellence among members of the Bar in the Roanoke area and to foster the development of community relationships between the citizens and the membership.
 Our ongoing mission is to provide innovative and educational opportunities for the members and to expand public awareness through the creation of long-term, professional relationships based upon integrity, fairness and respect.

-Consistent with our mission, the Roanoke Bar Association establishes a Mentor Match Program to provide new lawyers with the tools to enable them to attain professional excellence.
+Consistent with our mission, the Roanoke Bar Association will establish a Mentor Match Program to provide new lawyers with the tools to enable them to attain professional excellence.
 Recognizing that new lawyers often enter the legal profession without connections in the legal community, the Program has been designed to help new lawyers develop the knowledge, practice skills, client service standards, and professionalism necessary for the effective practice of law in southwest Virginia.

 The Roanoke Bar Association will establish and maintain a list of attorneys who are willing to serve as mentors to new lawyers (Mentors).
 To qualify as a Mentor, the attorney must be a member in good standing with the Association and have at least 7 years experience practicing law in the Commonwealth of Virginia and at least 5 years experience practicing law in the Roanoke area.
 The Roanoke Bar Association will establish a Mentor Volunteer Form that will be used to gather relevant information to assist in matching new lawyers with Mentors.